 Online Degree Programs

 Scheduling options differ between courses.
-The more traditionally scheduled class assigns and requires students to complete regular assignments and tests by certain dates throughout the semester.
+A student in a class with a traditional schedule is required to complete regular assignments and tests by certain dates throughout the semester.
 A self-paced course allows students to work at whatever pace they may wish, for as long as necessary to complete the course.
 Many classes fall somewhere in between these two formats and require students to have all work submitted by a particular date at the end of the semester.

 Most online classes are presented via a website that integrates forums, an instant messenger, e-mail, and streaming audio and video.
+Voice Over IP (VoIP) is often used, and this allows for a more traditional experience, with students and professors interacting in real-time.
 Programs also offer testing and real-time assignment review capabilities to create an online classroom environment for students.
 This virtual classroom makes it easy for students to view class calendars or informational posts as well as the lectures and assignments that teachers have posted, which can include video, audio, or text files.

 There are a variety of ways in which student can communicate with instructors and other classmates in an online classroom environment.
 These include email, instant messaging, video chatting, audio conferencing, and message boards.